Easy Sugar Cookie Icing

 • Avoid Liquid Food Coloring: I recommend sticking with a gel-based food coloring for this particular icing.
 Liquid-based food colorings tend to mess with the consistency because you have to use a good bit to get deeper colors.

-• Add Small Amounts of Cream at a Time: You need the right balance between powdered sugar and cream (or milk) to get the proper frosting consistency.
+• Add Small Amounts of Milk at a Time: You need the right balance between powdered sugar and milk (or water) to get the proper frosting consistency.
 Start with just 3 tablespoons and add more little by little as needed.
 You can always add more, but you can’t remove it once you add it.

 • Don’t Have Piping Tools?
 While piping tools or squeeze bottles make the decorating process more simple, you really don’t need them at all.
 You can simply transfer your icing to a Ziploc bag and cut a small hole in the corner of the bag to squeeze the icing through.
 Alternatively, you can spread it on with a knife or an offset spatula.